I came back from my boarding school in 1958, when I was 12 years old.

 We had recently moved to West Norwood.
 That is where I lived with my parents and six years older sister, until I left England when I was 18.

-My parents did not work on two Jewish High Holy days: Rosh Hashanah (Jewish New Year) and Yom Kippur (Day of Atonement).
-These were the only two days in the year that they went to shul instead of to work.
+My parents did not work on the Jewish High Holy Days: Rosh Hashana (Jewish New Year) and Yom Kippur (Day of Atonement).
+These were the only days of the year that they went to shul instead of to work.

 My father and his peers were tradesmen who could not afford to be religious.